Generational Marketing: A Guide

 • Nil in social value

-They are ready to pay the price for a product that helps them build an identity.
+They are ready to pay for a product that helps them build an identity.
 In other words, the products they purchase should closely align with their personality.

 Case Example – Netflix

-Netflix is the top global over-the-top media streaming and original media streaming company.
-With an enormous subscriber base of 213 million across 190 countries, Netflix has become the world's major internet television network and emerged as Generation Z's favourite.
+Netflix is the top global over-the-top media streaming and original programming company with a massive subscriber base across 190 countries.
+Netflix has emerged as Generation Z’s favourite streaming platform and a textbook example of how to market to digital natives.

 netflix